-The rise of remote work and traveling professionals has led to a surge in demand for mid-term housing.
-As more people are able to work from just about anywhere, they are seeking out accommodations that offer the comforts of a home while still allowing them flexibility.
-This has created a new market for mid-term housing providers, who are catering to the needs of this growing demographic.
+The rise of remote work and professionals traveling for work has led to a surge in demand for mid-term housing.
+As more people can work from just about anywhere, they seek accommodations that offer the comforts of a home while still allowing them flexibility.
+This has created a new market for mid-term housing providers catering to this growing demographic’s needs.

 What is a mid term rental?

-Mid-term housing (also known as medium term rentals) refers to properties that are typically rented for more than 30 days but less than 12 months – the majority being between 1-4 months.
+Mid-term housing (also known as medium-term rentals) refers to properties typically rented for more than 30 days but less than 12 months – the majority being between 1-4 months.
 Midterm housing is a sweet spot or mid-way point between a short term rental (1-30 days) and a long term rental (12 months+).

-These types of rentals are popular among travelers, remote workers, students, and traveling professionals who need temporary housing.
-This option provides flexibility for those who need a place to stay for a few weeks to a few months, without committing to a traditional year-long lease or paying the daily rate of an STR.
+These rentals are popular among travelers, remote workers, students, and traveling professionals who need temporary housing.
+This option provides flexibility for those who need a place to stay for a few weeks to a few months without committing to a traditional year-long lease or paying the daily rate of an STR.

 Who uses mid term rentals?